wireseo/tp/docs/DeveloperGuide.md

 ## View Command
 ### Structure of View Command

-The follow diagram shows the overview of the ViewComamnd Class Diagram:
+The following diagram shows the overview of the ViewCommand Class Diagram:

 ![Sequence Diagram of View Mission Deadlines](images/ViewCommandClassDiagram.png)